By Mike Miller Updated February 24, 2022

-The Northwest Florida day trips and one tank trips recommended by Florida Backroads Travel will take you into one of the most rural parts of Florida.
+The Northwest Florida road trips and scenic drives recommended on this website will take you into one of the most rural parts of Florida.
 This region sometimes seems to be as much like Alabama as it is the rest of the Sunshine State.

 I-10 is the major east-west interstate in this region.
 It crosses the state of Florida from Pensacola to

 Jacksonville, and leads on to Pensacola's neighbors Mobile and New Orleans to the west.

 Like everywhere else in our country, the interstate highway exits are crowded with gas stations, fast food restaurants and motels.
 You can travel the state quickly and easily on this highway (unless you get caught in an accident), but not see as much scenery or real towns as on our recommended day trips.